oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

     l_success  := business_logic_pkg.process_order(l_order_as_string);

-    -- get the debug output as JSON (not normally done this way, -- tools such as Database Actions should be used instead) l_debugtext := dbms_mle.parse_debug_output(l_debugsink);
+    -- get the debug output as JSON (not normally done this way, -- tools such as Database Actions should be used instead because -- the debug output quickly becomes hard to read on screen when tracking -- many variables)
+    l_debugtext := dbms_mle.parse_debug_output(l_debugsink);
     dbms_output.put_line('-- debug output: ' ||
         json_serialize(l_debugtext returning clob pretty)